-One of the last remaining Great Estates of the Berkshires, in Lenox MA, Berkshires.
+The last remaining Great Estate of private residency in Lenox MA, Berkshires.

 Nestled in the bucolic Berkshire Mountains of western Massachusetts, Lenox is a quintessentially New England town that both preserves its rich historic heritage and embraces new cultural influences.